pavithrakarthik/agent-toolkit/typescript/README.md

 4. Avoid hardcoding tokens in application code

 ## Disclaimer
 *AI-generated content may be inaccurate or incomplete.
 Users are responsible for independently verifying any information before relying on it.
-PayPal makes no guarantees regarding output accuracy and is not liable for any decisions, actions, or consequences resulting from its use.*
+PCC makes no guarantees regarding output accuracy and is not liable for any decisions, actions, or consequences resulting from its use.*